 In practice, we typically solve the following empirical risk minimization (ERM) problem with a finite sample:

 Recently, researchers have discovered that partial AUC (pAUC) is a useful metric for certain applications.
 Partial AUC focuses on specific part of the area under the ROC curve.
-There are two variations of pAUC{}: One-way pAUC~\cite{Narasimhan2013opauc}, which limits FPR in a range \([\alpha, \beta]\), while two-way pAUC~\cite{Yang2019tpauc}, which limits \(\fpr < \alpha\) and \(\tpr > \beta\).
+There are two variations of pAUC{}: one-way pAUC (OPAUC~\cite{Narasimhan2013opauc}, c.f.\ \cref{fig:opauc}), which limits FPR in a range \([\alpha, \beta]\), and two-way pAUC (TPAUC~\cite{Yang2019tpauc}, c.f.\ \cref{fig:tpauc}), which limits \(\fpr < \alpha\) and \(\tpr > \beta\).
 In this paper, we focus on the two-way pAUC{}.
-Its definition is as follows:
+It can be formulated as follows: